Update on the new probation and Early Career Development scheme for Lecturers

 This meeting should take place within your first month of starting in your Lecturer role.

-The Academic Staff Development Team will also receive notification that you are on probation to invite you to an induction of the Academic and Professional Development for all Staff (APDaS) programme.
-The completion of APDaS is a requirement for passing probation.
+The Curriculum and Academic Development (CAD) Team will also receive notification that you are on probation to invite you to an induction of the Probation Pathways to Fellowship programme.
+The completion of Probation Pathways to Fellowship is a requirement for passing probation.

 For Lecturers with a specialism in research (including Pre-probationary Lecturers), you should start to update your Pure profile within this time as you will need to provide your Pure Research Activity Report (RAR) for each review as supporting evidence to demonstrate your progress against research objectives.
 It is good practice to regularly update your Pure profile during and beyond probation.